Competitor Analysis (version 1)

-Using this feedback and a design workshop wit the UX/UI team, I forth the idea that I would create my own copyright (which was approved) to reduce the amount of text and content that would clutter the design.
+Using this feedback and a design workshop with the UX/UI team, I put forth the idea that I would create my own copy (which was approved) to reduce the amount of text and content that would clutter the design.

 I also wanted to make the design responsive, this way the layout would not have to change when users went to a mobile device.

 Feedback of version 2

 This design was approved by the rest of the team and I was given the go-ahead to create the mobile version.
 User testing showed that customers were able to locate the information they were after easily and liked that the most important information was the focus.

 Using above design, I created the below so that the users can scroll left or right between card types.
 Also, the top sticky global navigation allows users to tap on the card they want to view even if they've scrolled down the page.